SwerveDriveSpecialties/Do-not-use-Example-Swerve-unmaintained/README.md

 ## Electrical Hardware Setup

 1. A navX should be plugged into the roboRIO MXP port.
-2. Steering encoders (analog US digital MA3) are connected to the Robo Rio analog input ports.
+2. Steering encoders (analog US digital MA3) are connected to the roboRIO analog input ports.
 3. Spark Max motor controllers for the drive motors are:
     1.	powered using 40 Amp PDP ports and breakers
     2.	controlled with CAN Bus
-    3.  set to brushless brake mode (blinking cyan LED status when diasbled)
+    3.  set to brushless brake mode (blinking cyan LED status when disabled)
 4. Spark Max motor controllers for the steering motors are:
     1.	powered with either size PDP port.
 We recommend connecting them to the small ports with 30 Amp breakers
-    2.	controlled with PWM
+    2.	controlled with CAN Bus
-    3.  set to brushless brake mode (blinking cyan LED status when diasbled)
+    3.  set to brushless brake mode (blinking cyan LED status when disabled)

 The following port mapping is recommended

 1. Front Left Module
     1. Drive Motor Controller – CAN ID 1
-    2. Steering Motor Controller – PWM 1
+    2. Steering Motor Controller – CAN ID 2
-    3. Steering Encoder – Analog input 1
+    3. Steering Encoder – Analog input 0
 2. Front Right Module
-    1. Drive Motor Controller – CAN ID 2
+    1. Drive Motor Controller – CAN ID 3
-    2. Steering Motor Controller – PWM 2
+    2. Steering Motor Controller – CAN ID 4
-    3. Steering Encoder – Analog input 2
+    3. Steering Encoder – Analog input 1
 3. Back Left Module
-    1. Drive Motor Controller – CAN ID 3
+    1. Drive Motor Controller – CAN ID 5
-    2. Steering Motor Controller – PWM 3
+    2. Steering Motor Controller – CAN ID 6
-    3. Steering Encoder – Analog input 3
+    3. Steering Encoder – Analog input 2
 4. Back Right Module
-    1. Drive Motor Controller – CAN ID 4
+    1. Drive Motor Controller – CAN ID 7
-    2. Steering Motor Controller – PWM 4
+    2. Steering Motor Controller – CAN ID 8
-    3. Steering Encoder – Analog input 0
+    3. Steering Encoder – Analog input 3

 ## Default Control Setup